pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

       It is possible to define an arbitrary number of values for the different features.

-Splitting the training data can be performed either by initialzing the DataLoader object or by calling the funktions “val_split”/ “test_split”.
+Splitting the training data can be performed either by initializing the DataLoader object or by calling the functions “val_split”/ “test_split”.
 In the following an example including all functions using the TabularLoader is shown: